Flying Colours Finance Limited is an FCA Regulated Firm and this privacy notice explains how we use any personal information we collect about you.

 The Data Protection Act and your rights

 The Data Protection Act 1988 controls how we use the information we collect about individuals by setting out a number of principles which we abide by at all times.
 It also enables individuals to request us to share the information we have collected with them.
 If you would like to request this information then please write to The Compliance Manager, Flying Colours, 2 Queen’s Court, Lyndhurst Road, Ascot, SL5 9FE.
-There is a £10 charge to cover administrative and postage costs.
+There is no fee to request this information, however, we do reserve the right to apply a reasonable fee should the request be unfounded or excessive.